framps/raspiBackup/.github/ISSUE_TEMPLATE/question-template.md

 ---

-If you have a question about raspiBackup please
+If you have a question about raspiBackup please execute all following actions first and provide all requested information:

-* [ ] Read the raspiBackup FAQ's which answer a lot of common questions [English](https://www.linux-tips-and-tricks.de/en/faq) - [German](https://www.linux-tips-and-tricks.de/de/faq)
+* Read raspiBackup FAQ's which answers a lot of common questions [English](https://www.linux-tips-and-tricks.de/en/faq) - [German](https://www.linux-tips-and-tricks.de/de/faq)

-* [ ] Provide first line of output of `sudo raspiBackup.sh --version` or `sudo raspiBackupInstallUI.sh --version`
+* Provide first line of output of `sudo raspiBackup.sh --version` or `sudo raspiBackupInstallUI.sh --version`
-* [ ] I provided the output of `cat /etc/os-release`
+* Provide the output of `cat /etc/os-release`

-## Note
-If any checkbox was not checked the question is rejected.
+If any action was not executed or any requested information was not provided the question will be rejected.